ossunited/backstage-plugin-innersource/plugins/innersource-backend/README.md

-# synergy
+# InnerSource

-Welcome to the synergy backend plugin!
+Welcome to the InnerSource backend plugin!

 _This plugin was created through the Backstage CLI_